sdadas/polish-nlp-resources/README.md

 ### Word2Vec

 Word2Vec trained with [Gensim](https://radimrehurek.com/gensim/).
 100 dimensions, negative sampling, contains lemmatized words with 3 or more ocurrences in the corpus and additionally a set of pre-defined punctuation symbols, all numbers from 0 to 10'000, Polish forenames and lastnames.
 The archive contains embedding in gensim binary format.
-Sample usage:
+Example of usage:

 ```python
 from gensim.models import KeyedVectors